npmitchell/tubular/docs/_sources/example_usage_tubular_gutSample.rst.txt

 Note that the file paths have to be changed at the top of the script to the place where you download the data.

+The default script below runs through just three timepoints.
+If you want to run more timepoints, adjust ``masterSettings.timePoints`` below.

 .. code-block:: matlab

 	%% EXAMPLE MASTER PIPELINE FOR TIME SERIES DATA (3D + time)